RodionKratPlvision/docker_hw/README.md

 ### Setup
-TO setup enviroment use commands from ` docker_hw ` file
+To setup enviroment use commands from ` docker_hw ` file

 In docker container al_hw1 create file `start_send.sh ` and paste code from this repo